 Fursdon House, has evolved from a modest cob and thatch dwelling to the elegant Georgian manor house you see today.

 A tour of this historic house reflects the evolution and fluctuating fortunes of a family steeped in the tradition of land ownership and farming.
 An experienced guide will show you rooms dating from different periods in history, all of which are in use by the present family.
+Our house tours are informal yet informative and we hope to convey our sense of stewardship and passion for this unique place.

 You will hear family anecdotes and be offered an insight into the life and times of the squires of the manor of Fursdon including tales of a ghost and a dragon!